singh-na/embsys310/assignment04/Assignment04_Answers.md

 ### 2.d
 I am not sure why the compiler didn't use R12 register as part of the addition of 5 arguments.
 ### 3.a
+I focused this code to use less flash memory and also focused on using pointers.
+Not sure if push() and pop() functions are supposed to have a return variable but I assumed that they can not have a return value which would have made testing a bit easier and broad.<br> Alternatively, I could have created a global integer array along with a global integer variable to track the position of stack.
+### 3.b
+- Initially, test to make sure the stack is empty before pushing anything on the stack.
+- Push elements to fill the stack completely and make sure the stack full flag is returned correctly.
+- Pop elements to empty the stack completely and make sure the stack empty flag is returned correctly.